pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

   - Remove index as a placement option (we can add it again once global indexes for temporary tables exist, but it is not strictly required for an MVP).
   - Made implementation in `CREATE TABLE` and `SHOW CREATE TABLE` required, to support the compliance use-case.
   - Changed `ALTER TABLE ALTER PARTITION p0` to `ALTER TABLE PARTITION p0`
+  - Added short-hand syntactic sugar for constraints to handle default cases.
+  - Changed it so that you can no longer specify multiple constraints.
+  - Use defaults for `count` of each role, and `ROLE_CONSTRAINTS` syntax.